Pewejekubam/qbd-to-gnucash/prd/accounts/README.md

 # Accounts Module

 ## Overview
 This module manages the conversion and validation of account data exported from QuickBooks Desktop (QBD) into a format compatible with GnuCash CSV import.
-It parses QBD IIF `!ACCNT` records, applies mapping and hierarchy rules, and generates a GnuCash-compatible `accounts.csv` file.
+Receives parsed `!ACCNT` records from the dispatcher, applies mapping and hierarchy rules, and generates a GnuCash-compatible `accounts.csv` file.
 Strict validation, logging, and deterministic account type inheritance are enforced.

 ## File Structure
 - `module-prd-accounts-v1.0.9.md` — PRD for the accounts module